taurus-org/taurus/doc/how_to_release.md

 - [ ] Execute: `taurusdevicepanel sys/tg_test/1`
 - [ ] Check that it opens correctly and that the attrs and commands are populated
-- [ ] Execute SwitchStates command (see that the state label changes to FAULT and its color to red) and then execute the Init command and the label returns to RUNNING (green)
+- [ ] Execute SwitchStates command (see that the state label changes to FAULT and its color to red) and then execute the Init command and the label returns to RUNNING (blue)

 ### tauruspanel
 - [ ] Execute: `tauruspanel`